helincao618/helincao618.github.io/_pages/about.md

 My research interests lie in the perception and understanding of 3D environments for robotics.
 Specifically, I am interested in:

-- Representation Learning on Scene Completion;
+- Representation Learning on Semantic Scene Completion;
-- Uncertainty Study on Scene Completion
 - Generative model for 3D Scene;
 - Embodied Artificial Intelligence.